src-d/blog/content/post/ml_talks_moscow.md

 <img src="/post/ml_talks_moscow/breakfast.jpg" class="photo" alt="Photo during the welcome breakfast">

 Then, after everybody woke up slowly, it was time for our CEO, [Eiso Kant](https://twitter.com/eisokant), to launch the main talks series.
-These lasted 45min each, with time for Q&A. Furthermore, 2 lightning talks of 15min occurred between the main ones, to address more specific topics.
+These lasted 45min each, with time for Q&A. Furthermore, 2 lightning talks of 15min occurred between the main ones, to address more specific and smaller topics.

 # Main talks

 ## Statistical Analysis of Computer Program Text, _Charles Sutton_

 **_"Source code is a means of human communication"_**, with this first formula, the professor at University of Edinburgh, [Charles Sutton](https://twitter.com/randomlywalking), couldn't better start the day.
 He next laid out his statistical approach to analyze source code texts.
-In order to extract from scripts what he called, _implicit knowledge_, he introduced three innovative software engineering tools inspired from machine learning and natural language processing (NLP) techniques :
+In order to extract from scripts what he called, _implicit knowledge_, he introduced three innovative software engineering tools inspired from machine learning and natural language processing (NLP) techniques:

 * [Naturalize](http://groups.inf.ed.ac.uk/naturalize/), a probabilistic language model for source code which learns local coding conventions.
 It suggests renaming or reformatting changes so that your code would become more consistent.
 * [HAGGIS, Mining idioms for code](https://github.com/mast-group/itemset-mining) a system that learns local recurring syntactic patterns, which we call idioms, using a nonparametric Bayesian tree substitution grammar (TSG).